Milnor fibre boundary of a non-isolated surface singularity: The construction of the curve and its dual graph

 One decorates the graph $\gc$ as follows:

-\begin{enumerate} \item Each non-arrowhead vertex $v\in\calw$ has two weights: the ordered triple of integers $(m_{f,B_1};m_{f,B_2},m_{g,B_2})$ assigned to the {\ic} $C$ corresponding to $v$, and the genus $g$ of (the normalization of) $C$. \item Each arrowhead vertex has a single weight: the ordered triple $(1;0,1)$. \item Each edge has a weight $\in\{1,2\}$ determined as follows.
-By construction, any edge corresponds to the intersection point of three local irreducible components of $\de$.
+\begin{enumerate} \item Each non-arrowhead vertex $v\in\calw$ has two weights: the ordered triple of integers $(m_{f,B_1};m_{f,B_2},m_{g,B_2})$ assigned to the {\ic} $C$ corresponding to $v$, and the genus $g$ of the normalization of $C$.\\ \item Each arrowhead vertex has a single weight: the ordered triple $(1;0,1)$.\\ \item Each edge has a weight $\in\{1,2\}$ determined as follows.
+By construction, any edge corresponds to an intersection point of three local irreducible components of $\de$.
 Among them either one or two local components belong to $\de_c$.
-Correspondingly, in the first case let the weight on the edge be $1$, in the second case $2$. \end{enumerate} \end{bekezdes}
+Correspondingly, in the first case let the weight of the edge be $1$, while in the second case $2$. \end{enumerate}

-\subsection{Summary of notation for $\gc$, and local equations}
+\section{\ Summary of notation for $\gc$ and local equations}

 \labelpar{summary} The next table and local coordinate realizations will be helpful in the further discussions and proofs.\\

 {\bf Vertices:}

 The vertex